ianp5uk/cicd-pipeline-train-schedule-dockerdeploy/README.md

 ## Dependencies

-The app has been built & proven to run with openjdk 11.0.6 & Gradle 6.2 on Ubuntu 19.10 The app itself uses node 9.11.1 & npm 5.6.0
+The app has been built & proven to run with openjdk 11.0.6 & Gradle 6.2 on Ubuntu 19.10 (Also ran on Gradle 6.3 and Ubuntu 18.04 LTS on AWS) The app itself uses node 9.11.1 & npm 5.6.0

 ## Build & run app standalone